mishioo/tesliper/docs/source/math.rst

 '''''''''''''''''''''''

 Optimal scaling factor of spectra is determined by comparing a mean *y* values of target spectrum and a reference spectrum.
+Values lower than 1% of maximum absolute *y* value of each spectrum are ignored.